bywatersolutions/bywater-koha-release-notes/bywater-v19.05.04-09.md

 # Release Notes for bywater-v19.05.04-09

+# Release Notes for bywater-v19.05.04-08

 ## Bywater Only

 - NOT IN BUGZILLA - Test commit 3
 - NOT IN BUGZILLA - Test commit 2
 - NOT IN BUGZILLA - Test commit 1
 - NOT IN BUGZILLA - GitHub Actions - Testing Auto-Rebaser

-# Release Notes for bywater-v19.05.04-08

-## Bywater Only

 - NOT IN BUGZILLA - GitHub Actions

 ## Circulation